Skip to content

 All three players also have minor league options remaining.

-Dombrowski said the Phillies have liked 28-year-old Sweet and his changeup for a while, and that they have put waiver claims on him in the past without success.
+Dombrowski said that the Phillies have liked 28-year-old Sweet and his changeup for a while and that they previously put waiver claims on him without success.

-“We think he has chance to be really good pitcher at the big league level,” he said. “ … We like his ability to be able to compete for a spot in the bullpen in spring training, come out of the spring, and help us at some time during the year.”
+“We think he has a chance to be really good pitcher at the big league level,” he said. “… We like his ability to be able to compete for a spot in the bullpen in spring training, come out of the spring, and help us at some time during the year.”

 » READ MORE: Agent Scott Boras makes a familiar pitch with Juan Soto.
 We’ll see if the Phillies truly join the pursuit.